lsds/KungFu/README.md

 pip3 install .
 ```

 KungFu provides ``kungfu-run`` to launch a training program on a multi-GPU server.
-Using the following command to build kungfu-run.
+Using the following command to build ``kungfu-run``.

 ```bash
 # Build and install kungfu-run in the given GOBIN directory.